andreaharit/05-immoeliza-ml-Andrea/README.md

 ## Prepossessing details 🧹

+### Splitting

 Model evaluation was done via randomly sampling 20% of the data for test, and 80% for training.

+### Inputting

-Inputing was done in "livingroom_surface", "kitchen_surface" by applying an average % of their size relative to the living area.
+Inputting was done in "livingroom_surface", "kitchen_surface" by applying an average % of their size relative to the living area.

 For missing values in "epc", "facades", it was used k nearest neighbors.

 For "state_construction", the most frequent value.

+### Encoding

-For categorical ('district', 'state_construction') data that was not straighforth to rank without introducing bias, it was then appliyed one hot encoding.
+For categorical ('district', 'state_construction') data that was not straighforth to rank without introducing bias, it was then applied one hot encoding.

 ## Models details 🤖

 A linear, polynomial and random forest regression were tested.
-At the end, the polynomial regression required to drop an extra column ("state_construction"), for it to have meanigfull metrics.
+At the end, the polynomial regression required to drop an extra column ("state_construction") for it to have meaningful metrics.
 But by dropping such a column, other models were hurt.
-This is note of further investigation.
+This is worth further investigation.

 ## Performance 🎯

-For each set of columns that where dropped we can see the following metrics:
+For each set of columns that was dropped we can see the following metrics:

 ![Year construction is dropped](img/drop_constr_year.png)

 ![Year construction and state of construction is dropped](img/drop_constr_year_state_const.png)

+In conclusion, the random tree regressor was the best scoring model by dropping only the "construction_year" column.

 ## Limitations 🚧

-The model is only fitted for houses in belgium according to the subcategorization followed by Immoweb.
-Therefore other types of properties as appartments, or subtypes as chalets, farmhouses etc. were not considered for this model.
+The model is only fitted for houses in Belgium according to Immoweb's subcategorization.
+Therefore other types of properties as apartments, or subtypes as chalets, farmhouses etc. were not considered for this model.

 ## File structure 🗂️